 (A big part of my training code is to expose yourself to new things, identify any weaknesses, and then address them.
-I call it having no holes in your game.
-More on that later.)
+I call it having no holes in your game.)

-The same idea can be applied to lifting weights as well.
+The same mindset can be applied to lifting weights as well.
 In order for a muscle to grow you need to apply enough of a stimulus to break down the actual muscular filaments – actin and myosin.
-Assuming ample recovery (and calories) are applied…….you progressively get bigger and stronger.
+Assuming ample recovery (and calories) are applied…you progressively get bigger and stronger.

-Throwing myself in the spotlight I can think of a handful of scenarios where taking a risk served a greater good in my life.
+Throwing myself in the spotlight I can think of a handful of scenarios where leaning into some discomfort served a greater good in my life.

-I did.
-I was hired.
-And in less than two weeks, despite some major reservations and second guessing myself, I was moving to Connecticut to start a new job with a dude I met over the internet and whom I had only met once.
-In NYC.
-Two years prior.
+I was hired, and in less than two weeks, despite some major reservations and second guessing myself, I was moving to Connecticut to start a new job with a dude I had met over the internet and whom I had only met once in person.